Offered in partnership with Washington University School of Medicine in St. Louis

 - "3+3" Doctor of Occupational Therapy

 Students will apply at the beginning of their junior year and must meet the School of Medicine’s admission requirements for the occupational therapy program.
-Students must maintain a 3.25 cumulative GPA.
-Students at UHSP are not required to take the GRE for admission into the OT program.

 - Upper-level science course